 Customers and distributors will most certainly request some sort of financial help, from the deferral of payments to the outright reduction in obligation.
 It is up to FP&A professionals, especially those in business partnering and supporting frontline functions, to balance between helping customers and distributors but not overstretch the company's financial health.

 FP&A professionals are in the unique position to bridge the information flow from the frontline back to the treasury and controllership team so that the balance between helping the customer and safeguarding the company’s financial health.

 Having the external view can also help prioritise what accounts are more likely to be at risk of a default and identify the customers or distributors with whom a company can build a stronger relationship in the long term by working proactively on payment plans or concessions.

 The final point I want to make may not be directly connected with the FP&A function.
 By being able to look at the whole business cross-functionally, with an additional lens looking externally, FP&A professionals can appreciate the full impact of COVID-19.

 In this unique position, FP&A professionals can be empathetic to the situation for customers, distributors, employees and come up with recommendations to the business to make sure a company makes balanced, long term decisions and will emerge from this crisis not only stronger financially but also in better relationship with customers and partners.

 COVID-19 is definitely a huge challenge for any business, but it also represents a unique opportunity.
-A company can redefine itself through being a socially responsible and well-managed enough to work with customers, business partners and employees and to navigate through the challenge.
-FP&A professionals play an important part in this challenge, and the biggest advantage of the function is being able to work cross-functional, have viewpoints both internally and externally and help the company make most informed decisions.
+A company can redefine itself by being socially responsible and well-managed enough to work with customers, business partners, and employees and navigate through the challenge.
+FP&A professionals play an vital part in this challenge, and the biggest advantage of the function is being able to work cross-functionally, have viewpoints both internally and externally and help the company make the most informed decisions.